Piggy Nose After Rhinoplasty: Causes, Signs & How to Fix an Upturned Nose

 Each method is designed to be temporary but offers a chance to test-drive nasal changes before committing to permanent surgical options.

-When an initial nose job results in a piggy nose, patients may contemplate a second rhinoplasty.
+When an initial nose job results in an upturned nose, patients may contemplate a second rhinoplasty.
 This cosmetic procedure is dedicated to correcting the over-rotated, upturned appearance that characterizes a piggy nose.
 Surgical techniques are pivotal in addressing these aesthetic concerns, ensuring precision and effectiveness.
 Choosing to undergo revision nose jobs involves several criteria:

 • Persistent dissatisfaction with nasal shape after initial surgery.